publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schVII/ptA/m__us_usc_t50_s2751.md

     (d) __Notification__

-        The Secretary, acting through the Administrator for Nuclear Security, shall notify Congress of any transfer of funds pursuant to subsection (a) not later than 30 days after such transfer occurs.
+        The Secretary, acting through the Administrator, shall notify Congress of any transfer of funds pursuant to subsection (a) not later than 30 days after such transfer occurs.

     (e) __Definitions__